AChareun/AChareun.github.io/README.md

 ## Contact

-This is not intended to be a resume.
-If you're a recruiter or just want to take a look at it, please reach to me at any of the options below.
+If you want to get in touch with me please do so at any of the options below.

 - **[GitHub](https://github.com/achareun)**
 - **[LinkedIn](https://www.linkedin.com/in/achareun/)**